Abraham Cezar

 • His main area of work is intellectual and written production, with a focus on politics, governance, multilateral diplomacy, public ethics, and institutional responsibility.

-• Abraham Cezar acts as an analyst and thinker in political and institutional fields, without party affiliation, contributing through essays and strategic reflections.
+• Abraham Schneersohn acts as an analyst and thinker in political and institutional fields, without party affiliation, contributing through essays and strategic reflections.

 • It refers to the articulation of politics, culture, ethics, language, and consciousness applied to institutional and international contexts, without formal diplomatic office.